 Set financial boundaries

 The holidays can be a time of increased financial strain.
-Seeing family may require you to travel and increase these holiday expenses.
+Seeing family may require you to travel and increase holiday expenses.
 Let your loved ones know what you can and cannot afford.
 If you are on a budget, let your family and friends know your limits so they don’t pressure you to spend more than you can afford.

 Tips for setting boundaries with family